richRemer/bodewell-monitor/README.md

 // check /var/lib/data.foo for changes every 30 seconds
 PathMonitor({path: "/var/lib/data.foo", interval: 30})
-    // monitor will emit alert events when file is changed .on("alert", mtime => {
+    // monitor will emit incident events when file is changed .on("incident", mtime => {
         console.log("file updated at:", mtime.toISOString());

         // ... do whatever needs to be done when file is updated });
 ```